Cookei/UCBUGG-website-recreation/static/media/creating_labs.4e2f513000af43ab9eda.md

 To push it to production.
 Please contact whoever is in charge of the website

-If you want to test your changes to an already existing lab, you can run the site by navigating inside ucbugg-site and running `npm start` (Make sure you have all the dependencies installed by running `npm install dependencyname`).
+If you want to test your changes to an already existing lab, you can run the site by navigating inside ucbugg-site and running `npm start` (Make sure you have all the dependencies installed by running `npm install`).
+This will install all required dependencies for the project.

-If you added a new lab, first run `node generateLabsExport src/assets/labs src/pages all` in the ucbugg-site directory, then run `npm start` to see your changes.
+If you added a new lab or change the file structure hierarchy, run `npm start` again to see your changes.